How to train a model in Python

 Analyzing sentiment in customer reviews with scikit-learn

-With scikit-learn, you can build a simple Pipeline to automatically classify customer reviews by positive or negative sentiment.
+With scikit-learn, you can create a Pipeline that combines text processing and a classifier to efficiently train a model that sorts customer reviews by sentiment.

 from sklearn.feature_extraction.text import CountVectorizer